Pet Emergency Care

-If necessary and when your pet is stable, they can be transferred back to the Ark where they are closer to home and you can visit them to keep up their spirits.
+If necessary and when your pet is stable, they can be transferred back to the Ark where they are closer to home and you can visit them if suitable.

 Does my pet need emergency help?

-- Difficulty breathing, raspy panting, pale gums or a blue/purple tongue
+- Difficulty breathing, rasping panting, pale gums or a blue/purple tongue

 - Swollen or bloated abdomen, with or without vomiting